galvez-mcj/galvez-mcj/README.md

 #### 🌱 I’m currently brushing up my web development skills by trying out new libraries and frameworks such as Flask, React, Node, and Express.
-#### :pushpin: You can learn more about me by visiting https://galvez-mcj.netlify.app/
+#### :pushpin: You can learn more about me by exploring my github profile or by visiting https://galvez-mcj.netlify.app/